 body weight and the amount of IgE measured in your blood before the start of treatment.

-The recommended dose of Xolair ranges from 150 to 750 mg of Xolair every four weeks.
-Doses of more than 300 mg are given fortnightly.
+The recommended dose of Xolair ranges from 75 to 750 mg of Xolair every four weeks.
+Some doses are split into two injections

 If you are given too much (Overdose)